-Respect co-workers, former employees, customers and partners and those with whom you engage in online conversations.
-If you participate in any discussions with intrinsically personal implications or overtones such as, among others, those of a religious, political, racial and/or sexual orientation nature, always use caution and good judgment.
+Respectcurrent and former employees, customers and partners and those with whom you engage with.
+If you participate in any discussions with intrinsically personal implications or overtones such as; among others, those of a religious, political, racial and/or sexual orientation nature, always use caution and good judgment.
 Remove yourself from conversations that are not on topic or become offensive or profane.